Because every injury and case is different, there is no average settlement for a herniated disc from a car accident.

 How Your Herniated Disc Could Entitle You to Damages

 Your pain and suffering is not the only loss you could collect damages for.
-Your medical care, mental anguish, lost wages, and more could be available to you.
+Awards for your medical care, mental anguish, loss of income, and reduced quality of life could be available to you.
 If the back injuries you suffered caused you to take a job that pays you less, you can also pursue the difference in income.

-Your lawyer will explore all avenues for compensation after an accident.
-There might be opportunities you do not know about.
+Your car accident lawyer will explore all avenues for compensation after an accident.
+There might be opportunities you do not know about, such as a personal injury lawsuit.
+This may be the best option if your accident-related losses exceed the liable party’s insurance policy limits or if you were hit by an uninsured driver.

 Who Could Be Liable for Your Injuries?